MWRuszczycky/JSets/README.md

 ## To Do

-* Write a man page.
+* Write installers or better installation instructions.
-* Include installation instructions for *NixOS*.
+* Include copying information for binary distributions.
+* Write more tests.